Readify/madskillz/DeliveryManager.md

 I communicate risk effectively to internal and customer stakeholders

-###My investment back into Readify is a significant part of our success.
+###I am part of Readify's culture, and contribute back to the organisation to enable our continued success

 I take time to reflect on our identity, our people and our culture as Readify, and the way in which we work and how we deliver our engagements.